zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/samsung-series-5-chromebook/index.md

 This page contains information about the [Samsung Series 5 Chromebook](http://www.samsung.com/us/computer/chromebook) that is interesting and/or useful to software developers.
-For general information about getting started with developing on Chromium OS (the open-source version of the software on Chrome OS devices), see the [Chromium OS Developer Guide](/chromium-os/developer-guide).
+For general information about getting started with developing on ChromiumOS (the open-source version of the software on ChromeOS devices), see the [ChromiumOS Developer Guide](/chromium-os/developer-guide).

 ## Entering Developer Mode

-You might want to enter developer mode if you're following the instructions in the [Chromium OS Developer Guide](/chromium-os/developer-guide), or if you just want to get access to a shell on your device to [poke around](/chromium-os/poking-around-your-chrome-os-device).
+You might want to enter developer mode if you're following the instructions in the [ChromiumOS Developer Guide](/chromium-os/developer-guide), or if you just want to get access to a shell on your device to [poke around](/chromium-os/poking-around-your-chrome-os-device).